zarillion/handynotes-plugins/plugins/09_Shadowlands/README.md

 ## Credits and Issues

-I'd like to thank Ersanth for her early contributions to this addon.
+* I'd like to thank Ersanth for her early contributions to this addon.
+* I'd like to thank Wyldclaw for his numerous contributions in patch 9.2+.

 Did I miss something?
 Let me know in the comments if: